|Tel||+44 (0) 1865 227307|

 - Bone Oncology Research Group

 I obtained a first class honours degree and Ph.D. from the University of Sheffield, where I began my career in cancer-induced bone disease.
 Following postdoctoral studies at the University of Sheffield and the University of Oxford, i moved to the United States in 2004 to take up assistant professor positions at the University of Texas Health Science Center at San Antonio and subsequently at Vanderbilt University.
 I am the recipient of multiple awards and fellowships, including most recently, the Iain T. Boyle Award from the European Calcified Tissue Society.
-I relocated my lab to the University of Oxford as a University Lecturer in Bone Oncology, with a joint appointment in NDS and the Nuffield Dept. of Orthopaedics, Rheumatology and Musculoskeletal Sciences, and a fellowship at St. Edmund Hall.
+I relocated my lab to the University of Oxford, where I am an Associate Professor in Bone Oncology, with a joint appointment in NDS and the Nuffield Dept. of Orthopaedics, Rheumatology and Musculoskeletal Sciences, and a fellowship at St. Edmund Hall.

 Cancer-induced bone disease is a characteristic feature of several types of cancer, including the haematological malignancy multiple myeloma, and other tumours that metastasise to bone such as breast, prostate and lung.
 In addition to the development of debilitating skeletal complications, the bone marrow provides a unique hospitable microenvironment, and once tumours become established in bone, they are largely unresponsive to treatment.